molikto/ChihuahuaLang/LANGUAGE_DESIGN.md

     * link the generated code with new eval in C, bootstrap a new compiler -_-
     * bootstrap the emitter, structural editor in a not type checked way
     * write the other code

+* designing a general purpose language
+    * mutation is hard
+        * what about evaluation order? can you reorder fields? that's actually a question...